 By Bruce Robison

-The Rev. Bruce Robison is vicar of All Saints,’ Brighton Heights, Pa.
+The Rev. Bruce Robison is priest in charge of All Saints’ Episcopal Church, Brighton Heights, Pittsburgh, Pennsylvania.